kyjohnso/skysplat.org/_posts/2024-01-20-welcome-to-skysplat.md

 - **Natural handling** of complex lighting and materials

 Unlike traditional polygon-based rendering, 3DGS represents scenes as collections of 3D Gaussian functions, enabling unprecedented quality and performance for certain types of content.

+## Why Blender

+The [Blender](https://blender.org) Community is inclusive, cooperative, open, and innovative and the Blender software provides a universal 3D modeling, animation, simulation, and visualization toolset.
+Blender geometry nodes, shader nodes, modifiers, and integration with other data sets makes it a wonderful playground in which to experiment with 3DGS.

 ## What You'll Find Here